Have you ever wondered how our minds form words? Or how you understand what other people are saying?

 Damage to any area involved in speech can cause various conditions such as dyslexia (not able to read), anomia (not able to name things), and agraphia (not able to write).

 What Side of the Brain Controls Speech?

-The other part of the brain that deals with speech is located in the temporal lobe, also in the left hemisphere.
-It is called the Wernicke’s area, and it deals with understanding speech and language.
+As well as the Broco’s area, another area that controls speech is called the Wernicke’s area.
+It deals with understanding speech and language.
 That is how we can understand others and react with proper emotion.
 It is also connected to the sensory cortex.